jmmascorro/Development_Environment_Node_Mongo/README.md

 Everything should be set up and ready for you to run a simple command to start your virtual machine.
 (Be sure to go into the VagrantFile and comment out the appropriate Vagrant.configure block in accordance to your Operating System).
-Open up the terminal to the repo path and run the command: vagrant up This will start up the virtual machine and the provisioning script.sh that is included should install and neccesary dependecies for your application to run.
+Open up the terminal to the repo path and run the command: vagrant up

+This will start up the virtual machine and the provisioning script.sh that is included should install and neccesary dependecies for your application to run.

-Once the the vagrant up command is completed you can then you should be able to go to your browser and enter http://nology.training:3002/cicd to view the example app running.
+Once the the vagrant up command is completed you should then be able to go to your browser and enter http://nology.training:3002/cicd to view the example app running.